 Note: Please be aware that Qwiic Libraries are not yet available for the Freedom Studio SDK or the Zephyr environment that runs on the FE310.
-We will continue to update the community as these become available.
+We will update the community when these become available.

 If a board needs code or communicates somehow, you're going to need to know how to program or interface with it.
 The programming skill is all about communication and code.

 Skill Level: Expert - You should be extremely comfortable programming on various hardware in several languages.